Human.Kind

 Let me tell you something beautiful today.

 On the banks of the Peruvian Amazon, butterflies are drinking the tears of river turtles.
-The basking reptiles calmly tolerate this fluttering kaleidoscope, lucky for the butterflies, because the western Amazon is so low in sodium, these tears are the tiny flying herbivores’ only source of vital salts.
+The basking reptiles tolerate this fluttering kaleidoscope, luckily for the butterflies, because these tears are the tiny flying herbivores’ only source of vital salts.

 Sometimes the Caiman crocodile gets attention too.